-'Queen of Soul' Aretha Franklin dies at home in Detroit aged 76
+'Queen of Soul' Aretha Franklin, 76, dies at home in Detroit

 President George W. Bush presented Franklin the Presidential Medal of Freedom in 2005.

-Writing by Bill Trott; Editing by David Gregorio
+Editing by Daniel Wallis and David Gregorio